CryptoSignal/Crypto-Signal/docs/config.md

   ```

   ## `market_data_chunk_size`
-  The settings market_data_chunk_size allow to define the number of pairs a worker will work on.
+  `market_data_chunk_size` allows to define the number of pairs a worker will work on.
   Lower the chunk is, faster the worker end his work.
 But, lower the chunk is, more workers will be required.
   ```yml
   settings: